 - Divide the batter among prepared muffin cups and bake 16 to 20 minutes, until cupcakes are just firm to the touch.

 - Remove and let cool completely.

-- In a large bowl, beat cream cheese and butter together until smooth.
-Beat in caramel sauce to combine, then beat in sweetener and flavouring or extract.
+- In a large bowl, beat the cream cheese and butter together until smooth.
+Beat in two thirds of the caramel sauce to combine, then beat in the sweetener and extract.

-- Pipe or spread onto cooled cupcakes and drizzle with remaining caramel sauce.
-If your caramel sauce has hardened to much to drizzle, heat it gently.
+- Pipe or spread onto the cooled cupcakes and drizzle with the remaining caramel sauce.